 Although I had 3 amazing days in Koh Samui I can’t wait to go home!
 Yes, this is how I feel when I am boarding a boat to Koh Tao.
-Right now I am on the Lompraya high-speed ferry that takes me from Koh Samui to Koh Tao in 2 hours for $17.
+Right now I am on the Lompraya high-speed ferry that takes me from Koh Samui to Koh Tao in 2 hours.
+Price? $17!
 It was my 3th time visiting Koh Samui, I really like it, but what I learned in 3 days Samui?
-I really adore Koh Tao, by far my favorite island of the Thai east coast!
+I really adore Koh Tao so much more, by far my favorite island of the east coast in Thailand.

-It is not that I am happy to leave Koh Samui, in fact I really like this island as well.
-I just love Koh Tao a little more.
-It is may be not fair to compare the two but a traveller has to make choices and I want to help you making your decision and tell you the differences.
+It is not that I am happy to leave Koh Samui, in fact I like this island as well.
+I just love Koh Tao a little more!
+It is may be not fair to compare the two but a traveller has to make choices.
+When you go island hopping in Thailand and you have limited time in your itinerary I want to help you making a decision.

 Koh Tao vs Koh Samui

 First of all Koh Samui is huge compared to Koh Tao.
 It is the biggest island on the East Coast and is 228 km2, where Koh Tao is only 1/10 of that.
 So if you are looking for a piece of ‘islandlife’ then it is not hard to figure out which island you are willing to go to.
 In Koh Tao mostly everything can be done on foot where in Samui you definitely need a scooter if you want to see anything else than your hotel.
 In Koh Tao one of the main roads, the beach road from Mae Haad to Sairee is a foothpath!
 Everything in Koh Tao is so much more uncomplicated and therefore its atmosphere is super relaxed.